jstedfast/MailKit/README.md

 				using (var cancel = new CancellationTokenSource ()) {
 					client.Connect (uri, cancel.Token);

+					// Note: since we don't have an OAuth2 token, disable
+					// the XOAUTH2 authentication mechanism.
+					client.AuthenticationMechanisms.Remove ("XOAUTH");

 					client.Authenticate (credentials, cancel.Token);

 					// The Inbox folder is always available on all IMAP servers...